daizoru/node-petri/README.md

 Substrate is a work-in-progress, alpha framework to bootstrap the development of multi-agent systems on the Node plateform.

 It is based on node-evolve, a library to do Genetic Programming in JavaScript.
+That means you can generate cpu-optimized algorithms, that run from mobile to browser to "node.js cloud" servers.

 The name substrate has been chosen as a substitute for "agar agar", a biomaterial used to cultivate bacterias in vitro.